World Languages

 AP French Language - Grades 10 -12 - Yearlong course

 The goal of this course is to refine students’ ability to communicate effectively in French in the four skill areas: speaking, listening, reading, and writing.
 By the end of the course, the students will be able to narrate in various tenses, describe, give an opinion, and defend it in French.
-The students will develop listening skills through classroom conversation and the use of audio and videos.
-This will enable students to understand people whose native language is French.
-The students’ reading skills will improve as many different kinds of reading materials are analyzed, including poetry and plays from various Francophone authors.
-Writing practices will allow concentration on idiomatic French in order to produce organized essays using the AP guidelines.
+The students will develop listening skills through classroom conversation and the use of audio and videos that focus on the variety of language and accents in the francophone world. which will enable students to understand people whose native language is French.
+The students’ reading skills will improve as many different kinds of reading materials are analyzed, including literature from various Francophone authors.
+Writing practice will focus on idiomatic French in order to produce organized texts according to AP guidelines, and in-depth study of culture will enable students to express their appreciation and knowledge of cultural differences and similarities in the francophone world.

 UC/CSU approved course